 Hypnosis is very effective for changing outlook and lessening unhelpful thought patterns.
-Working in central London, close to Harley Street, I find that hypnotherapy is also helpful for people whose symptoms are severe or who need crisis management.
+Working in central London, close to King’s Cross, I find that hypnotherapy is also helpful for people whose symptoms are severe or who need crisis management.

 When Is Hypnotherapy Used?

 I use hypnotherapy in London as a treatment in its own right.
 Hypnosis can be used to accompany other treatment methods also.
-For example, using it together with psychotherapeutic interventions such as Cognitive Behavioural Therapy.
-To help reduce overeating, a hypnotherapist may advise that a dietician be consulted as well.
+For example, using it together with psychotherapeutic interventions such as Cognitive Behavioural Therapy (CBT).
+To help reduce overeating, a hypnotherapist may advise that a dietitian be consulted as well.

 Hypnotherapy can be used to treat anxiety, phobias, substance abuse including tobacco, alcohol, cocaine or ecstasy or for sexual dysfunction, sex addiction, undesirable spontaneous behaviours and bad habits.
 It can be used to help improve as well interpersonal communication and relationship issues.
-Hypnotherapy can aid in pain management and help resolve medical conditions such as digestive disorders.
-It can help calm the experience of pregnancy and treatments including chemotherapy.
-Indeed using hypnosis to aid giving birth, or ‘hypnobirth’, has become popular in recent years.
-Hypnotherapy can also be used by dentists and hypnotherapists to help patients control their fears, reduce pain, or to treat teeth grinding.
+Hypnotherapy can aid in pain management and help resolve medical conditions such as digestive disorders such a s IBS.

-Hypnosis, as I use it in my Harley Street London practice, is not like many other therapies that a counsellor or psychotherapist might use.
-Rather it is a tool or procedure that helps facilitate a greater degree of contact with your subconscious.
+Hypnotherapy as I use it at my London practice, is not like many other therapies that a counsellor or psychotherapist might use.
+Rather hypnotherapy is a tool or procedure that helps facilitate a greater degree of contact with your subconscious mind.
 This really helps quieten the chatter of the more conscious mind.
 Since a hypnotherapist needs to know how to address and communicate with the more subconscious aspects of your mind, it is important that they are well trained.
 I received extensive training and I am a member of the main UK hypnotherapists’ professional body, The General Hypnotherapy Register.
 I, of course, have full insurance and regularly receive extra training, to improve my techniques.